 Another, very useful mode is the Panorama mode.
 In this case, there is no option to set various options and settings, as we could do in other modes.
 When deciding to take panorama pictures you have only choice from the main camera settings and not all, unlike other modes (Pic.
 34).

 The panorama pictures are quite good.
 The big advantage is, that you can stop your panorama in any place.
 Moreover, the device better copes with the parallax, so even when we move a bit, the vista will remain smooth (Pic.
 35).
 However, once you are close enough to some object and you move a bit, then some discrepancies at the stitches can be discernable (Pic.
 36).

 The aforementioned picture (Pic.
 36) is a good example of the issue, that we shouldn’t do making panoramic photos.
 We must avoid objects, being in motion.
 Otherwise, we get some deformed elements.
 It refers to every device with Panorama mode.

 Last mode, which can bother the user is the Manual mode.
-It seems to be very good developed in the Xiaomi Mi 8 6GB 128GB (Global version) due to a multitude of options to be set manually.
+It seems to be very well developed in the Xiaomi Mi 8 6GB 128GB (Global version) due to a multitude of options to be set manually.
 Firstly – a white balance.
-There is a lot of options for this, beginning on the automatic setting, finishing at a very wide temperature range scale from 2000 to 8000 K (Pic.
+There are a lot of options for this, beginning with the automatic setting, and finishing at a very wide temperature range scale from 2000 to 8000 K (Pic.
 37).

-The aperture manual settings are also amazing, with a range up to 100 (Pic.
+The aperture manual settings are also amazing, with a range of up to 100 (Pic.
 38).